johnckealy/djengu/README.md

 Djengu will create everything you need, then quietly remove itself – leaving you with a clean, reliable, production-ready Django/Vue application.

+At the moment, Djengu is limited to Django and Quasar Framework.
+Support for Vue CLI and Nuxt.js will be added soon.

 ### Quick start

 First, clone the repository.